 The spectrum analyser shall be used to monitor the transmissions of the UUT on the selected operating channel with the interfering signal injected.
+This may require the spectrum analyser sweep to be triggered bythe start of the interfering signal.

 No. 123- 128, Tower A, Jinyuan Business Building, No.2, Laodong Industrial Zone, i) The UUT shall stop transmissions on the current operating channel being tested.